0xERR0R/blocky/docs/README.md

 ### Run standalone
 Download binary file for your architecture, put it in one directory with config file.
 Please be aware, you must run the binary with root privileges if you want to use port 53 or 953.

-### Additional information
+## Additional information

+### Print current configuration
-To print runtime configuration / statistics, you can send signal to running process:
+To print runtime configuration / statistics, you can send `SIGUSR1` signal to running process

-* `SIGUSR1` will print current configuration
-* `SIGUSR2` prints 24h statistics
+### Statistics
+blocky collects statistics and aggregates them hourly.
+If signal `SIGUSR2` is received, this will print statistics for last 24 hours:
+* Top 20 queiried domains
+* Top 20 blocked domains
+* Query count per client
+...

-Hint: `kill -s USR1 <PID>` or `docker kill -s SIGUSR1 blocky` for docker setup
+Hint: To send a signal to a process you can use `kill -s USR1 <PID>` or `docker kill -s SIGUSR1 blocky` for docker setup